javiearth/git-course/git-course.md

 ### 1.15 Git remote

-In spite that git is very useful working in local, it shanes in cloud environments where teams of software developers work remotely.
+In spite that Git is very useful working in local, it shanes in cloud environments where teams of software developers work remotely.
 There are different solutions for that (GitHub, GitLab, Bitbucket, SourceForge...), but the commands you'll use to work with your remote repository are the same, no matter in which platform it is located.

 These platforms store repositories in the cloud, so teams of developers can work remotely in the same project.
 The repositories are the same as the ones you have in your machine, but they are accessible from anywhere.
 The only thing that changes is where they are located.
 The way you work is the same with the diference that you have to send or request information from the remote repository in a few ocassions.